There was once a time when warehouses only stored items for customers.

 - Geographic expansion

 Start-ups are in a precarious situation when it comes to planning for the future.
 On the one hand, the business plan lays out specific steps for growth, on the other; it’s unlikely that everything will go exactly as planned.

 In addition, they rarely have the experience, capital, or real estate necessary to provide for adequate distribution and warehousing of products.
 In these situations, a start-up partnering with an experienced 3PL is a sound decision with several benefits.
 Highly trained employees, well-maintained facilities, and a solid reputation are just a few.
 In addition, it allows a startup to focus on its core competencies, instead of venturing into a business landscape, they know little about.

 During Periods of Growth

-Whether your company is in the start-up, growth, or expansion phase, carefully consider your distribution and warehousing options.
+Consider your distribution and warehousing options if your company is in the start-up, growth, or expansion phase.
 Maintaining your own facilities and employees may be a good option for you, however, outsourcing has many advantages as well.
 It really comes down to choosing the best route for your company today, and into the future.